joldboy69/ESP8266_breadboard_circuits/README.md

 -Some led lights

--Esp8266 with C port usb (I used the Huzzah Feather specifically)
+-Esp8266 with micro usb (I used the Huzzah Feather specifically)

 -Breadboard buttons